cloudlinux/cloudlinux-doc/docs/elevate/README.md

 [[toc]]

 :::warning Beta
 CloudLinux ELevate project is currently in beta.
-It allows you to upgrade between major distributions easily.
+It allows you to upgrade between major OS versions in-place.
 :::

 ## About the project